 1. AnonymityThe most obvious benefit to these coins is the privacy offered by them.
 While the public ledger aspect of blockchain technology is useful, it doesn’t serve everyone’s needs.
 Privacy coins ensure users can transact any amount to any person, all without facing scrutiny.
 Privacy is a right, and cryptocurrency users are subject to that right.
 With personal information being used as a commodity, privacy is more important than ever.

 2. Financial SecurityNot only does anonymity help protect identities, but it prevents putting a target on one’s back.
 If, say, a business is transacting high amounts with clients, competitors, or hackers could see this and try to investigate.
 Anonymity prevents the public from knowing who is participating in a deal, or how much it is for.
 Significant Bitcoin transactions are publicized on Twitter accounts like @Whale_Alert, for example.
 This screams for bad actors to trace that address and discover more about the holder.

 Cons of Using Privacy Coins

-Because privacy coin transactions have all of these extra features, they’re generally bigger and translate to higher transaction processing fees.
+1. Higher Transaction FeesBecause privacy coin transactions have all of these extra features, they’re generally bigger and translate to higher transaction processing fees.
 This can be frustrating, depending on what they’re being used for.
 DASH’s PrivateSend transactions are an excellent example of this.

-Privacy coins are often viewed negatively because that anonymity can aid terrorists, money laundering and other bad actors.
+2. The StigmaPrivacy coins are often viewed negatively because that anonymity can aid terrorists, money laundering and other bad actors.
 Unfortunately, associating with privacy projects can then project that stigma to others in a sort of “what do they have to hide” way.
 Governments are often against privacy coins because these assets circumvent regulatory power more than traditional cryptocurrencies do.